DavidDock/ElephantMouseMonkey/README.md

 ### Images

-The images chosen are to enhance the UX for the target audience.
-The images are bright and cartoonish matching the games animal theme and looking to entertain the user.
-There are large background images covering each page and the user can choose what background image they woukd like for the game.
+The images chosen are to enhance the user experience for the target audience.
+The images are bright and animated matching the games animal theme and looking to entertain the user.
+There are large background images covering each page and the user can choose a background image they woukd like for the game.

 ### Wireframes

-Balsamiq was used to design my wireframes.

-The websites layout remains the same for mobile and tablet devices.
+The website's layout remains the same for mobile and tablet devices.

 The site is responsive and adjusts image and font size depending on device size.

-The websites layout changes for the rules page and games page when devices reach 1024 px and above.
+The website's layout changes for the rules page and games page when devices reach 1024 px and above.

 ![Wireframes](assets/media/wireframes.png)